 Make sure that anyone working in your office as a volunteer understands that these rules apply to them as well and ask them to sign a Confidentiality Agreement.
-A sample agreement is included under the section on “Volunteers” in our Guide, Setting up the Office, (there’s also a copy amongst the Resources).
+A sample agreement is included under the section on “Volunteers” in our Guide, Setting up the Office, (there’s also a copy amongst the standard letters and forms).
 You are welcome to adapt it for your own use.

 Remember that many of the individuals seeking help from an MP are reasonable people at the end of their tether, having failed to get the result they want through other means.
 You can also expect to see many people with mental health problems or those for whom hostile contact with an MP’s office is an attraction in its own right.
 Be patient but set limits!